halderavik/mr_with_ai/ARCHITECTURE.md

 - **Interactivity:** User confirms or edits variable mapping in chat before analysis runs.
 The backend never leaves the MCP context until mapping is confirmed.
 Users can confirm with 'yes'/'confirm' or provide a new mapping in natural language.
 - **Extensibility:** Supports new file types, LLMs, and analysis modules.
 - **Data Quality:** Robust validation and filtering of input data.
-- **Performance:** Efficient processing of large datasets.
+- **Performance:** Efficient processing of large datasets with metadata caching.
 - **Visualization:** Real-time updates and interactive features.
+- **Segmentation:** Automatic identification and handling of segmentation variables.

 ---

 ## Example Sequence
-1. **User uploads SPSS file** → Backend extracts data and metadata
+1. **User uploads SPSS file** → Backend extracts data and comprehensive metadata
-2. **User requests "Van Westendorp analysis"**
+2. **User requests "Van Westendorp analysis by age"**
 3. **Agent Controller**:
-    - Uses LLM to map variables from metadata
+    - Uses LLM to identify age variable from metadata
+    - Maps Van Westendorp variables using LLM
     - Proposes mapping to user via chat
     - Waits for user confirmation
 4. **User confirms mapping**
 5. **VanWestendorpMCP**:
+    - Identifies age groups from value labels
+    - Runs analysis separately for each age group
-    - Validates input data
+    - Validates input data for each segment
     - Filters for complete responses
-    - Calculates price points (PMC, PME, OPP)
+    - Calculates price points (PMC, PME, OPP) for each segment
     - Generates sensitivity curves using matplotlib
     - Converts plots to base64 PNG
-    - Returns results with visualizations
+    - Returns results with segment-specific visualizations
-6. **Frontend displays results** (charts, tables, insights)
+6. **Frontend displays results** (charts, tables, insights) for each age group

 ---